To Current International Students

 - Information Related to COVID-19 from Cabinet Office

-*If you are unable to sign due to the designated period of quarantine immediately after re-entry, please contact International Student Division (dde7046●adm.okayama-u.ac.jp *Change ● to @).
+If you are unable to sign your name due to the quarantine measures for the designated period immediately after re-entry, please contact the Student Exchange Division (dde7046●adm.okayama-u.ac.jp *Replace “●” with “@”).